 Get to Know Ms. Ouellette

-My name is Emily Ouellette and I am the voice director for grades 4-12 at the American Overseas School of Rome (AOSR).
+My name is Emily Ouellette and I am the voice director for grades 4-12 at the American Overseas School of Rome (AOSR) in Italy.
 I also serve as the general music teacher for upper elementary, as well as the drama teacher for middle school.
 My previous position was teaching lower elementary general music for five years in Michigan, USA.
 While employed in Italy, I have served as the co-director of the middle and high school drama plays.
 I also enjoy being a part of our school's "Sunshine Club," a group that serves teachers and staff to provide community and positive support, during both celebration and sorrow.

 I graduated in 2014 with a bachelor's degree in Music Education from the University of Michigan, and and have completed professional development coursework in Orff and Gordon's Music Learning Theory.
 While employed in Michigan, I trained as a specialist in Music Together, an early childhood music curriculum, and worked with my district's special education department to bring the research-based curriculum to our classes at the preschool level.
 I also volunteered as a coach for Girls on the Run, an organization that promotes healthy and positive lifestyle choices for girls.
-Prior to moving to Italy, I filled in as the Children’s Music Interim Director for a local church and coached for the middle school softball team.
+Prior to moving to Italy, I served as the Children’s Music Interim Director for a local church and coached for the middle school softball team.
 Over the summers, I taught music to grades K-12 at a special education summer camp and assisted in high school marching band camps.
-On most days of the week, you can now find me after school teaching private piano, bassoon, ukulele, and voice lessons, or participating in our school's drama or athletic programs.
+On most days of the week, you can now find me after school teaching private piano, bassoon, ukulele, guitar, and voice lessons, or participating in our school's drama or athletic programs.
 These teaching opportunities have given me the chance to work with students of all ages and skills, showing me the importance of addressing the individual needs of all students in the classroom.

 Part of the addressing the needs of all students is finding a language in which they understand, even if it is nonverbal.
 During coursework, I participated in a music cultural exchange program where I traveled to Shanghai, Xi'an, and Beijing, China.
 During this exchange we had the opportunity to collaborate with Chinese ensembles from universities and affiliated high schools.
 While I prepared for my visit by learning as much Mandarin as I could, I frequently came across situations where a language barrier made communication difficult.
 What first seemed like an obstacle, however, turned into a learning opportunity.
 Over the course of the trip, we found more effective ways to communicate, including modeling, singing, and non-verbal methods of communication.
 I also gained a new perspective of students who are in a classroom where their primary language is not spoken.